Emmanuelkimutai/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for alphabetic character function that prints the sign of a number function that computes the absolute value of an integer
+function that checks for alphabetic character function that prints the sign of a number function that computes the absolute value of an integer function that print last digit of a number